 It usually takes between 5 and 8 hours to administer all of the required tests to complete a formal psychological assessment.
 Test administration is completed at the home school of the student and is usually spread over two days.
 Testing typically begins early in the school day.
-The student isprovided with breaks at the normal lunch and recess times (or in between classes for secondary students).
+The student is provided with breaks at the normal lunch and recess times (or in between classes for secondary students).
 The duration of testing depends on a number of factors, including: the age and developmental level of the student; the nature of the referral questions; and the extent of learning difficulties.
 The assessment typically includes the administration of psychological instruments designed to estimate overall intellectual ability as well as to determine specific areas of strength or weakness.
 Instruments may also be used to examine a student's level of academic achievement, self-esteem, and emotional adjustment.
 Observations of the student's behaviour during the assessment constitute another important source of information.
-Observation of the student in his/her classroom is not usually a part of the assessment process but can occur if there is reason to believe that this would add valuable information.
-Teachers and parents/guardians may be asked to complete various behavioural rating forms, particularly where concerns are expressed about a student's behaviour or attention in class.
+Observation of the student in their classroom is not usually a part of the assessment process but can occur if there is reason to believe that this would add valuable information.
 The assessment typically includes the administration of psychological tests designed to estimate overall intellectual ability as well as to determine specific areas of strength or weakness.
-Tests are also used to examine academic achievement, memory, attention, visual-motor integration, vocabulary, as well as feelings and behaviour etc. Observations of the student's behaviour during the assessment constitute another important source of information.
-Observation of the student in his/her classroom is not usually a part of the assessment process but can occur if there is reason to believe that this information would enhance our understanding of the student's needs.
-Teachers and parents/guardians may be asked to complete various behavioural rating forms, particularly where concerns are expressed about a student's feelings, behaviour, attention, or adaptive functioning.
+Tests are also used to examine academic achievement, memory, attention, visual-motor integration, vocabulary, as well as feelings and behaviour etc. Teachers and parents/guardians may be asked to complete various behavioural rating forms, particularly where concerns are expressed about a student's emotions, behaviour, attention, or adaptive functioning.